Karyotype evolution overview

 The ancestral-state reconstruction establishing male heterogamety at the insect root cannot resolve XY vs. XO ancestry (60% vs. 40%), limiting inferences about Y-chromosome polarity deep in insect phylogeny Blackmon et al. 2017, Finding 1.

-The holocentric fission-rate elevation Ruckman et al. 2020, Finding 1 is a suggestive trend (83% posterior mass above zero) rather than a statistically supported result, as the 95% credible interval overlaps zero.
-The signal also depends on excluding polyploidy from the model, and a fully specified analysis could alter the conclusion.
+The holocentric fission-rate elevation Ruckman et al. 2020, Finding 1 is a suggestive trend (83% posterior mass above zero) rather than a statistically supported result, and depends on excluding polyploidy from the model.
 The theoretical fusion-asymmetry model Worse than nothing at 2024, Finding 2 assumes obligate PAR recombination every male meiosis, an assumption violated in achiasmatic lineages Blackmon & Demuth 2015, Finding 1, so its quantitative predictions may not apply to some of the most species-rich insect clades.

 The bark beetle SPB result Genome assembly of the 2024, Finding 1 identifies the X chromosome purely by reduced male read coverage without cytogenetic confirmation, and Stevens element conservation is assessed across only three taxa.
-Broader sampling across Curculionidae would be needed to determine how general the synteny and element-conservation patterns are.
+Broader sampling across Curculionidae is needed to evaluate generality.

 The Ne-driven rate patterns rest on indirect proxies.
 In Coleoptera, Ne is indexed by categorical proxy traits rather than direct estimates Drift drives the evolution 2024, Finding 1.
 In Carnivora, range size was discretized at the median, and simulations found false positive rates of 22–33% for neutral traits Drift drives the evolution 2024, Finding 1.
 The fission-rate elevation in wingless Carabidae was detected only in the simpler model Drift drives the evolution 2024, Finding 3, making that result model-dependent.

-The uncorrelation between phylogenetic and scaled-variance rate estimates rests on only nine overlapping clades Drift drives the evolution 2024, Finding 2.
-The elevated polyploidy rate in asexual Phasmatodea rests on only 13 parthenogenetic species Sylvester et al. 2020, Finding 2.
-The haplodiploidy pattern in mites has not been confirmed across other invertebrate clades Blackmon et al. 2015, Finding 2.
-The Amphibian Karyotype Database is heavily biased toward Anura (86% of records) Perkins et al. 2019, Finding 1.
+Additional sample-size caveats: the uncorrelation between phylogenetic and scaled-variance rate estimates rests on only nine overlapping clades Drift drives the evolution 2024, Finding 2; the elevated polyploidy rate in asexual Phasmatodea rests on only 13 parthenogenetic species Sylvester et al. 2020, Finding 2; the haplodiploidy pattern in mites has not been confirmed across other invertebrate clades Blackmon et al. 2015, Finding 2; and the Amphibian Karyotype Database is heavily biased toward Anura (86% of records) Perkins et al. 2019, Finding 1.

 Tealc’s citation-neighborhood suggestions